 October 23, 2014

 It was for this that I arraigned my colleague, and that I intend to arraign him.The Life, Public Services and Select Speeches of Rutherford B. Hayes

 He could not chide her for it, nor arraign her with one bitter thought.Trail's End</p>

 George W. Ogden

-I have never met a man who could see his own faults and arraign himself at the bar of his own conscience.
+I have met no one that can see his own faults and arraign himself within.The Sayings Of Confucius

 late 14c., araynen, "to call to account," from Old French araisnier "speak to, address; accuse (in a law court)," from Vulgar Latin *arrationare, from Latin adrationare, from ad- "to" (see ad-) + *rationare, from ratio "argumentation, reckoning, calculation" (see ratio).
 Sense of "to call up on a criminal charge" is c.1400.
 The excrescent -g- is a 16c. overcorrection based on reign, etc. Related: Arraigned; arraigning.